(effective from November 2018)

 3.9.
 During an Auction for an Object, the Auctioneer may provide Buyers with information related to the Object, which is necessary for placing binding bids.

 3.10.
-Purchase Price bids for immovable property incorporating felling rights of standing timber and forestland shall be placed in euros, rounded to the nearest euro, and in the increments established by the Auctioneer.
+Purchase Price bids for the auctions of felling rights of standing timber, immovable property, and of arable land shall be placed in euros, rounded to the nearest euro, and in the increments established by the Auctioneer.
 Every Buyer has the right to place their bid that must be higher than the last bid.
 A bid for Purchase Price shall also be considered fair and taken into account if a Buyer places a bid that is higher than the currently highest bid that they themselves placed.
 In the case of Automated Bidding, the bid placed by a Buyer that is closest to the most recent bid and/or the Reserve shall be registered, taking into account the time of entry of the automated bid, the Price Increment and the amount of the bid.

 3.11.
 Special provisions applicable to Auctioneer’s Auction for sale of felled timber with obligation of delivery: